leahannah/linguistic-properties-llms-spanish/README.md

 * `data/`: Tables containing test sentences from linguistic studies.
 * `plots/`: Plots generated from the results.
 * `results/`: Outcomes of the three experiments.
-* `src/`: Python scripts implementing the experiments. `fill_mask.py` is the implementation for DOM-masking and article-masking, `sentence_score.py` is for the sentence score experiment.
-The sentence score is implemented based on the [lm-scorer library](https://github.com/simonepri/lm-scorer).  `mlm_sentence.py` contains a class that receives a sentence and generates fillers and probabilities for a masked token, or assigns a single probability to a sentence.
+* `src/`: Python scripts implementing the experiments.
+	* `fill_mask.py` is the implementation of the fill-mask experiments for DOM-masking and article-masking.
+	* `sentence_score.py` is for the sentence score experiment.
+The sentence score is implemented based on the [lm-scorer library](https://github.com/simonepri/lm-scorer).  		* `mlm_sentence.py` contains a class that receives a sentence and generates fillers and probabilities for a masked token, or assigns a single probability to a sentence.
 This class is used for all three experiments.
-The subfolder `utils/` contains python functions for pre- and postprocessing of data, and for plotting the results.
+	* The subfolder `utils/` contains python functions for pre- and postprocessing of data, and for plotting the results.
 * `config.json`: Configuration file where experiments, input data and experimental parameters are specified.
 * `main.py` main script accessing `config.json` and executing the specified experiment.
-* `requirements.txt`: Python libraries necessary to run the experiments.
+* `requirements.txt`: Python libraries required to run the experiments.

 ## Run experiments
 ### Requirements